TL;DR

 4. A cardioprotective agent in ischemic conditions

-Both compounds activate the fundamental AMPK-mTOR-autophagy axis that underlies the beneficial effects of calorie restriction, positioning them as powerful tools against metabolic dysfunction, cardiovascular disease, and age-related decline.
+Both compounds activate the fundamental AMPK-mTOR-autophagy axis that underlies the beneficial effects of calorie restriction, supporting metabolic function, cardiovascular health, and healthy aging.

 Enhancing Berberine Bioavailability: Fats and Piperine